Sam Snead: Playing style

 During his peak years, Snead was an exceptionally long driver, particularly into the wind, with very good accuracy as well.
 He was a superb player with the long irons.
-Snead was also known for a very creative short game, pioneering use of the sand wedge for short shots from grass.
+Snead was also known for a very creative short game, pioneering the use of the sand wedge for short shots from grass.
 As he aged, he began to experiment with different putting styles.
 Snead pioneered croquet-style putting in the 1960s, where he straddled the ball with one leg on each side.
 The United States Golf Association banned this technique in 1968 by amending the old Rule 35–1, since, until that time, golfers had always faced the ball when striking.
 Snead then went to side-saddle putting, where he crouched and angled his feet towards the hole, and held the club with a split grip.
 He used that style for the rest of his career.